test_functions¶

 infunctions.py

-def passthrough(argument): return argument
+def identity(argument): return argument

 I add more tests for good measure using the other Python data structures